Forwarding logs to ElasticSearch and OpenSearch with Collectord

 curl -k -u elastic:elastic https://localhost:9200/_index_template/logs-collectord-5.20.400 | jq '.index_templates[].index_template' > default.json

-Then we will add additional fields to the mappings.properties section.
+and add additional fields to the mappings.properties

 "request": {